 I am Beth.
 Just Beth.
-Although since I have moved to the country I am considering changing my name to Bev.
-Because I’ll be making jam.
-And stuff.
+Although since we have moved to the country a few years ago I am considering changing my name to Bev.
+Because I’ve won a ribbon at the local show and EVERYTHING!
 But I guess that’s fast forwarding a little.
 As Coldplay said, let’s go back to the start.

 Almost 10 years ago now I found myself back at my Mum’s doorstep asking if I could move back in.
 I had just called off a wedding only weeks away, broken up with my long term partner and had taken one hell of a risk that there might be something out there better for me.
 That real, heart thumping love was possible for me and that I might even deserve it.
 Boy am I glad I did.
 I never expected any one of those dreams to come true for me.
 But they did, and sooner than I ever expected.

 I met Rob only months later and we fell instantly and passionately in love.
 He was everything I had ever hoped for in a partner.
 He was creative.
 He was funny.
 He was kind, so kind.
 He was patient.
 He was sexay.
 He was a hunk o’ spunk and did I mention funny?
 I (yes I have never been the shy one) proposed to him after being together after just 4 short months.
 We married a year later (well I had to give my family some time to calm down from the initial shock) and started our married life together in a rickety old terrace in Darlinghurst.
 We both worked hard, Rob especially in his own business, we partied hard, travelled parts of the world and then moved to Newtown to “settle down” and be proper grown ups and get on with it.

 On Valentines Day in 2007 our first daughter Daisy was born.
 She is fiery.
 She is beautiful.
 She is stubborn and she is smarter than I ever could be.
 Which is saying something seeing as she is almost 7.